llama-risk/docs-gho/docs/concepts/how-gho-works/interest-rate-discount-model.md

 For GHO, the Aave Protocol integration requires interest rates to be determined by a coordination entity, specifically [Aave Governance](https://governance.aave.com/).
 The interest rates are set by Aave Governance, which statically adjusts interest rates depending on the need for the GHO supply to contract or expand.

 Any changes to the interest rates require a governance proposal.
 This design works as a stability mechanism and retains the Aave Protocol’s borrow interest rate model flexibility.
-It will be possible in the future to implement any interest rate strategy the Aave Governance community sees fit.
+In addition to that, GHO Stewards entity was created by Aave's Governance to actively monitor GHO market situation and modify different GHO parameters, including the borrow rate (subject to pre-defined thresholds), without the need of a governance proposal.
+You can find more information about it in the GHO [Governance section](./gho-governance.md).

 ### Interest Rates

 The interest rate is the cornerstone of GHO stability, and, as in all decentralized protocols, it is built into the code.

 The GHO price is fixed to $1 on the Aave Protocol; however, the price of GHO can be different in other markets (please see the [Arbitrage](../fundamental-concepts/arbitrage.md) page for further information).
-When this happens, Aave Governance can vote to increase or decrease the interest rates to encourage users to mint GHO or repay their GHO.
+When this happens, Aave Governance can increase or decrease the interest rates to encourage users to mint GHO or repay their GHO.

 ### GHO Price is Above 1 Dollar